ekalinin/marktime.py/README.rst

 marktime
 ========

-Simple python module for marking time.
+Simple python module for mark time.

 Inspired by two functions from node.js: